 I’m not the only one with this sort of problem!

-boats has been writing about this for nearly
+boats has been

-handling iterators of results is still a pain.
-As the
+results is still a pain.

-story for Rust has improved, we've seen similar results on the pain (or lack thereof) of
+story for Rust has improved, we’ve seen similar results

-function coloring in Rust.
+Rust.
 In short,

-crossing control-flow boundaries in statically typed languages is painful and difficult.
+crossing control-flow boundaries in statically typed languages is

 First off, a disclaimer: I am more interested in programming language theory than the average joe, but I’m still not an expert.
 I’ve only read a little bit on the topic of algebraic effects, so I may get some things wrong - I’m a roboticist, not a category theorist.
 The purpose of this article is not so much to propose a novel contribution as to draw attention to a common problem and an elegant solution.